Parallel mechanical computing: Metamaterials that can multitask: Results and Discussion

-In summary, this work has demonstrated the successful realization of parallel computing within the realm of analogue mechanical computers that exploit targetted, guided wave scattering in tuned metasurfaces.
+In summary, this work has demonstrated the successful realization of parallel computing via frequency multiplexing within the realm of analogue mechanical computers that exploit targetted, guided wave scattering in tuned metasurfaces.
 The presented system was shown to be capable of concurrently executing two distinct mathematical operations, by breaking off monochromatic incident waves into supplementary signals, two of which were carefully tailored to output the intended computations on the input signal.
 The process was enabled by the utilization of acoustic metasurface unit cells composed of Helmholtz resonating cavities, the geometrical parameters of which exhibiting finely tuned temporal modulations.
 Notably, we have shown this approach to be robust and effectively insensitive to the type of computation or the frequency in which it is hosted.
-The inherent multi-tasking capability of the shown metamaterial-based system presents exciting avenues for future exploration in the domains of physical and reservoir computing, both in mechanical media and beyond.
+It should be noted that while there is added complexity to enable this form of multiplexing, the extra cost, space, and error rate associated with stacking multiple single-task AMCs to perform the same functions exponentially exceeds the complexity brought upon by introducing frequency multiplexing to analogue computers, owing to recent advances in engineered materials and fabrication techniques.
+In addition to providing a compact solution with minimal trade-offs \RevisionNov{(see \textit{SI Appendix}, section~S10)}, the ability to distinguish between primary computations (which take up the bulk of the energy spectrum and dominate the time domain wavefields; see \textit{SI Appendix}, Movie~S2) and secondary computations (which are hosted in low-observable frequency channels only identifiable to the user) is unique to the proposed AMC and supports a stealth form of computation that is otherwise unattainable through simple replication of conventional sub-units.
+Finally, the inherent multitasking capability of the shown metamaterial-based system presents exciting avenues for future exploration in the domains of physical and reservoir computing, both in mechanical media and beyond.